Carbondale, IL, USA

 Floor space, couches, cushions, pillows, blankets.

-Belgium, Bermuda, Canada, China, Denmark, England, Estonia, Finland, France, Germany, Greece, Iceland, Ireland, Italy, Japan, Kenya, Korea, Republic of, Mexico, Monaco, Netherlands, Qatar, Russian Federation, San Marino, Spain, Sweden, Taiwan, Turkey, United Kingdom, United States, Vatican City State
+Belgium, Bermuda, Canada, China, Denmark, England, Estonia, Finland, France, Germany, Greece, Iceland, Ireland, Italy, Japan, Kenya, Mexico, Monaco, Netherlands, Qatar, Russian Federation, San Marino, South Korea, Spain, Sweden, Taiwan, Turkey, United Kingdom, United States, Vatican City State

 Join Couchsurfing to see Jeffrey's full profile.
 It's free!View Full Profile